 It’s tempting to think that any contractor can deliver the same results, but that’s one of the biggest myths out there.
 The reality is that the quality, experience, and reliability between firms can vary dramatically.
 A contractor is more than just a person with a truck and tools; they are the leader of a complex project.
 A great one brings a proven process, a network of skilled tradespeople, and a history of successful projects.
 That’s why doing your homework and checking reviews from past clients is so important.
 It helps you find a partner who is truly dedicated to craftsmanship and client satisfaction.

-Myth: One Is Always Cheaper Than the Other
+Myth #2: One Is Always the Cheaper Option

 Many homeowners worry that hiring a general contractor will automatically inflate their project’s budget.
 While you are paying for a service, a skilled GC can actually save you money in the long run.
 They have established relationships with suppliers and subcontractors, which often translates to better pricing on materials and labor.
 They also manage the project efficiently, preventing costly delays and mistakes.
 Think of it as an investment in a smooth process and a high-quality outcome.
 A well-managed project avoids the surprise costs that can derail a remodel, ensuring your budget is respected from start to finish.